Cornices/cornice/docs/source/validation.rst

 You can even use Schema-Inheritance as introduced by Colander 0.9.9.

-If you want to access the request within the the schema nodes during validation, you can use the `deferred feature of Colander <http://docs.pylonsproject.org/projects/colander/en/latest/binding.html>`_, since Cornice binds the schema with the current request::
+If you want to access the ``request`` within the schema nodes during validation, you can use the `deferred feature of Colander <http://docs.pylonsproject.org/projects/colander/en/latest/binding.html>`_, since Cornice binds the schema with the current request::